Neil Island: Demographics

-There is a jetty at Neil Kendra, which serves as the only access point of the island.

-There are regular Government ferry from Port Blair to Shaheed Dweep.

-There are private cruise ships such as Makruzz, Green Ocean, Nautika and ITT Majestic.

 Economy

 Agriculture is the primary occupation of the villagers, and the island supplies vegetables to the rest of Andaman.
 Neil Island is known for its organic cultivation and provides much of the organic produce to remaining part of the islands.

+Tourism

+Tourism on Shaheed Dweep is characterized by a relaxed, slower-paced eco-centric atmosphere that contrasts sharply with the bustling commercial crowds of neighboring Swaraj Dweep.
+Its primary natural attractions include the serene, sunset-facing Laxmanpur Beach, the shallow, swimming-friendly waters of Bharatpur Beach, and a unique, naturally formed limestone rock archway commonly referred to as the Natural Bridge.
+The island is highly popular for low-tide reef walking, where tourists can observe live coral ecosystems, sea cucumbers, and vibrant marine biodiversity without deep-sea diving.